 Anthony Pedder OBE DL

-Tony Pedder is an experienced industrialist and board member, having spent until 2003 over 30 years in a wide range of executive roles, including group CEO with British Steel and Corus plc.
+Tony Pedder is an experienced industrialist and board member, having spent until 2003 over 30 years in a wide range of executive roles in the steel industry.

 He held the position of Master Cutler in the year to October 2014.